 Such training can produce extreme phobias, paranoia and even eating disorders.

 As we progress through the bible we encounter more marriage models – many of which begin at the birth of the child or shortly thereafter when the child’s father or other male owner decides to cement the bonds of kinship (again, more incest), close a business deal (when dad would rather not part with a camel), or rather capriciously just wants to screw with the kid’s life (“I’ll have no 9-year-old daughter of mine refuse to marry a 68-year-old goat herder!
 Keep it up and I’ll sell you into real slavery!”).

-Then of course there’s the ever-entertaining form of marriage that begins with the hunt, capture and rape of young virgins such as we are given to study in the Book of Judges (21:19).
 The problem with this, however, is it can definitely get you 5 to 20 in most states.
 However, as we move ever forward to a theocratic model of government I suspect this kind of courtship might once again be in vogue.
 Won’t that be fun?

 No study of biblical marriage is complete without a look at Levirate marriage wherein the brother of a deceased man is obligated to marry his brother’s widow.
 Clearly, this can get dicey for a number of obvious reasons but the most obvious one may be the question about what happens if the surviving brother is already married.